 Battersea Dogs And Cats Home, England

 Just south of the river Thames, not too far from where I grew up, is an institution that few Londoners have not heard of.
-And, it was established back in1860 as a temporary home for lost and starving dogs.
+Established back in 1860, it became a temporary home for lost and starving dogs.

 Battersea Dogs and Cats Home is a shelter that cares for over 8,000 animals every year.
 Of this number, approximately 5,000 are dogs and 3,000 are cats.
 Importantly, all of them stay here until they are either reunited with their owners or are rehomed.